 The Burden of Knowledge, 43 Ga.
 L. Rev. 297 (2009).

 Origin, Scope, and Irrevocability of the Manifest Disregard of the Law Doctrine: Second Circuit Views, 24 Quinnipiac L. Rev. 795 (2006) (with Joshua Ratner ).

 "Origins of the Public/Private Theory of Legal Systems" in Private Law: Key Encounters with Public Law, K. Barker and D Jensen, eds.
-(Cambridge Press forthcoming 2013).
+(Cambridge Press 2013).